GaloisInc/FAW/README.md

 # Quick Start

-Running the FAW requires an installation of Python (\>= 3.8).
+Running the FAW requires an installation of Python (\>= 3.8) and Docker.
 In order to start an instance:

 - Clone the repository
 - Install the prerequisites with `pip3 install -r requirements.txt`